Semiorthogonal decompositions of equivariant derived categories of invariant divisors: Introduction

 \subsection{Restricting (MSOD) to $G$-invariant divisors and application to $S_n$-invariant hypersurfaces}

-The main observation we make in this paper is that the condition (MSOD) is preserved when passing to sufficiently generic $G$-invariant divisors.
+The main observation we make in this paper is that condition (MSOD) is preserved when passing to sufficiently generic $G$-invariant divisors.
 Namely, we assume that the action of $G$ on $X$ is effective and denote by $X^{fr}\sub X$ the open subset on which $G$ acts freely.
-Similarly, for each $\la$, and every connected component $Y\sub X_\la$ let us denote by $W(Y)$ the quotient of $C(\la)$ that acts effectively on $Y$, and let $Y^{fr}\sub X_\la$ denote the open subset on which $W(Y)$ acts freely.
+Similarly, for each $\la$ and every connected component $Y\sub X_\la$, let us denote by $W(Y)$ the quotient of $C(\la)$ that acts effectively on $Y$, and let $Y^{fr}\sub X_\la$ denote the open subset on which $W(Y)$ acts freely.
+In the case when $X_\la$ is connected we will write $W_\la:=W(X_\la)$.